Kolkata

 A demographically diverse city, the culture of Kolkata features idiosyncrasies that include distinctively close-knit neighbourhoods (paras) and freestyle conversations (adda).
 Kolkata's architecture includes many imperial landmarks, including the Victoria Memorial, Howrah Bridge and the Grand Hotel.
 The city's heritage includes India's only Chinatown and remnants of Jewish, Armenian, Greek and Anglo-Indian communities.
 The city is closely linked with Bhadralok culture and the Zamindars of Bengal, including Bengali Hindu, Bengali Muslim and tribal aristocrats.
 The city is often regarded as India's cultural capital.

 Kolkata is home to institutions of national importance, including the Academy of Fine Arts, the Asiatic Society, the Indian Museum and the National Library of India.
-The University of Calcutta, first modern university in south Asia and its affiliated colleges produced many leading figures of South Asia.
+The University of Calcutta, the first modern university in South Asia, and its affiliated colleges produced many leading figures of South Asia.
 It is the centre of the Indian Bengali film industry, which is known as Tollywood.
 Among scientific institutions, Kolkata hosts the Geological Survey of India, the Botanical Survey of India, the Calcutta Mathematical Society, the Indian Science Congress Association, the Zoological Survey of India, the Horticultural Society, the Institution of Engineers, the Anthropological Survey of India and the Indian Public Health Association.
 The Port of Kolkata is India's oldest operating port.
 Four Nobel laureates and two Nobel Memorial Prize winners are associated with the city.
 Though home to major cricketing venues and franchises, Kolkata stands out in India for being the country's centre of association football.
 Kolkata is known for its grand celebrations of the Hindu festival of Durga Puja, which is recognized by UNESCO for its importance to world heritage.
 Kolkata is also known as the City of Joy.